borg286/exoria/index.md

 * When travelling to Exoria Underground, make sure to bring torches.
 The portal spawns in complete darkness so try to light the area up before the grue kills you.

+* Adding Silk Touch (2 slime blocks, 2 wool, 4 emerald, and a brick) to a Flexible tool allows you to get 4 cinis clay per block, so you only need to find 9 blocks for a coke oven.

 # Power up

 ## Uncategorized Tips

+* Magneticraft power will convert to RF

 # Tech Progression